 For those wondering what the insolvency act (1986) is it is basically an act of parliament that provides a legal platform for personal and corporate level insolvency in the United Kingdom, so you can be sure if you decide to enter into an IVA (and if you qualify) this is a solid, legally binding arrangement that is to be taken very seriously but also has the power to write off large amounts of debt and also help individuals avoid bankruptcy in the process.

-When an individual makes contact with a company to enquire about which debt solution would be appropriate for them (we offer a free debt assessment) it may be presented to you as an option to be put forward for an IVA (alternatively you could ask about being put forward for an IVA during your initial assessment).
+When an individual makes contact with a company to enquire about which debt solution would be appropriate for them (we offer a free debt assessment) it may be presented to you as an option to be put forward for an IVA (alternatively you could ask about being put forward for an IVA during your initial assessment) There are also other debt solutions such as the debt management plan, which is a more informal debt relief system.with less powers but les regulations than the IVA.

-Your insolvency practitioner may also recommend or initiate this to protect from legal action if any debt pursuit proceedings have already reached that stage.
+Your insolvency practitioner may also recommend or initiate this to protect from legal action if any debt pursuit proceedings have already reached that stage, this prevents any unsecured creditors from initiating county court action or harassing you for debt repayment.

 Step 2: Evaluation Of Your Financial Circumstances